NCHSAA releases guidelines for Phase Two of reopening

 “Coaches of schools that have not participated in Phase One are strongly encouraged to ensure a gradual return to activities, considering the condition of students who may have been physically inactive this summer,” the NCHSAA said in its news release.
 “Additionally, it is important to ‘teach’ the daily monitoring protocol and ways that workouts will incorporate the ‘3 W’s’ of mitigating COVID-19.”

-The NCHSAA's Phase Two guidelines that are altered from phase one guidance are highlighted in gray.
-In some instances, Phase One and Phase Two guidelines are the same.”
+In some instances, Phase One and Phase Two guidelines are the same.

-Some of the highlights of the NCHSAA's new Phase Two guidelines (changes highlighted in gray at the association's website) are:
+Some of the highlights of the NCHSAA’s new Phase Two guidelines (changes highlighted at the association’s website) are:

 Due to the extreme heat and humidity we are experiencing, schools also must follow the requirements as listed in the NCHSAA Handbook, as well as observing local policies, the association said in its news release.